7 Top Full-Stack Frameworks you must know in 2026!

 - Advanced authentication and authorization tools ensure enterprise-grade security.

-Notable Companies Using ASP.NET Core are Microsoft, Stack Overflow, GoDaddy, and Alibaba.
+Notable Companies Using ASP.NET Core: Microsoft, Stack Overflow, GoDaddy, and Alibaba.

 - Enterprise-grade web applications.